blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Locate Object (2nd)
 Casting Time: 1 action
 Range: Self
-Components: V, S, M(a small piece of metal such as a tuning fork or holy symbol)
 Duration: Concentration, up to 10 minutes
 You hold up your piece of metal and name or describe a particular object that you have seen in person, or a generic kind of item like a weapon, jewel, or